SheCodesAus/she-codes-crowdfunding-api-project-Ms-KL/README.md

+NOTE:
+* this repo was deployed to Fly.
+However:
+  * to continue working on this project, it was forked to: https://github.com/Ms-KL/she-codes-crowdfunding-api-project-Ms-KL
+  * improvements have since been made to this project using the above new [fork](https://github.com/Ms-KL/she-codes-crowdfunding-api-project-Ms-KL)
+  * the new [fork](https://github.com/Ms-KL/she-codes-crowdfunding-api-project-Ms-KL) has since been redeployed to fly with the changes
+* as a result, this repo will not match the final deployed project in fly.
+Please see [fork](https://github.com/Ms-KL/she-codes-crowdfunding-api-project-Ms-KL) for up-to-date repo that matches the deployed version.

 # {{ Communitree: DRF Crowdfunding Project }}

 Welcome to Communitree, where tree-huggers gather to make a real impact on the urban forest of their community.
 Local Governments, schools and environmental organisations can create projects to raise funds for community busy bees and planting days/events.
 Supporters can pledge resources to help these projects.